flipt-io/cup/docs/DESIGN.md

 Controllers sit at the heart of `cup`.
 A single controller handles processing requests for a single resource type via it's associated controller.

-A controller manages a single WASM/WASI binary.
+A controller manages the interface between the API resources and the target filesystem (local or git).

+Out of the box there are two implementations of a controller:
+- WASM
+- Template

+The `template` implementation is simple and rigid controller which uses Go templates to make decisions on where API resources are stored in the target.
+It simply puts the resources in their JSON form directly on the target and expects to read them in this form from the source.

+The `wasm` implementation is an extension point for a variety of custom controllers to be implemented.
+Below is a walkthrough the WASM/WASI interface required to be implemented by a WASM controller instance.
+This is likely to evolve and change heavily over time.

+## WASM/WASI Process Interface

-The binary implementations exposes a command-line interfaces with a number of subcommands.
+The WASM binary implementations expose a command-line interfaces with a number of subcommands.

 The controller will take care of adapting each request into an appropriate set of command line arguments and/or STDIN written payloads.
 It then interprets any exit codes and output written to the standard output streams (STDOUT / STDERR).